pmolodo/OpenUSD/proposals/usdlux-clarification/README.md

 #### New Schemas (or new schema versions)

-We could have instead opted to create an entirely new schema, possibly making use of USD's [schema versioning].
+We could have opted to create an entirely new schema, possibly making use of USD's [schema versioning].
 The advantage of this would be backward compatibility for existing UsdLux assets - any renderers which previously implemented any UsdLux behavior in a different way could retain their existing implementation for the "old" schema, and only provide new / unified behavior for a new schema.

 However, we felt that it would be better to simply update the existing schema, for the following reasons: